Teaching Individuals with Visual Impairments—Unlike Any Other Type of Teaching!

-The Low Vision Initiative, funded by the Florida Department of Education, will begin its 24th year in fall 2020.
-This program funds comprehensive low vision services for students with visual impairments that involves (a) the provision of low vision services to students who meet the initiative’s eligibility criteria, (b) technical assistance to the teachers and parents of these students, and (c) the collection of data regarding the effect of low vision device use on reading outcomes.
+The FLVI provides comprehensive low vision services for Florida students who have low vision.
+These services include (a) the provision of low vision exams, optical devices, and training to students with low vision who meet the initiative’s eligibility criteria, (b) technical assistance to the teachers and parents of these students, and (c) the collection of data regarding the effect of low vision device use on reading outcomes.

-Students with visual impairments who are learning to read and who use large print materials, including those students who also have other disabilities, are the focus of the Florida Low Vision Initiative, which provides comprehensive low vision services to students who meet the initiative’s eligibility criteria.
+Students with visual impairments who are learning to read and who use large print materials, including those students who also have other disabilities, are the focus of the Florida Low Vision Initiative.
 After receiving a low vision evaluation by a qualified eye care specialist, students are provided with prescribed eyeglasses, sunglasses, contact lenses, and/or portable handheld optical devices.
 Teachers and parents of these students receive follow-up services to assist the students in the use of any low vision aids that are purchased for student use.

-As of April 24, 2020, 1,493 students with visual impairments have participated in the Florida Low Vision Initiative and seven others are awaiting an initial evaluation.
-A total of 67 referral requests have been processed for the 2019–2020 project year.
-It is anticipated that a minimum of six regional low vision clinics will be held at locations throughout the state where these new students will receive clinical low vision services.
-Students will be selected to receive low vision services based on eligibility and use of large print materials, approval of a parent, and agreement of the teacher to participate in a rigorously designed outcomes measurement project.
-Follow-up services will be provided through coordination with each student’s low vision medical provider using best practices of low vision care as described in the research literature.
-Data will be collected on reading levels and fluency of new students, as well as on a subset of continuing students involved in this initiative.
+Students are selected to receive low vision services based on eligibility and use of large print materials, approval of a parent, and agreement of the teacher to participate in a rigorously designed outcomes measurement project.
+Follow-up services are provided through coordination with each student’s low vision medical provider using best practices of low vision care as described in the research literature.

-Finally, project personnel will work with eligible students in middle and high school and their teachers to use the supports provided by the Division of Blind Services or the Florida Division of Vocational Rehabilitation, including those financial supports that facilitate comprehensive low vision care and the purchase of assistive technology that facilitates access to near and distant environments.
+Additionally, project personnel will work with eligible students of middle and high school ages and their teachers to access the supports provided by the Florida Division of Blind Services or the Florida Division of Vocational Rehabilitation, including those financial supports that facilitate comprehensive low vision care and the purchase of assistive technology that facilitates access to near and distant environments.